 Save costs in Kenya

 Kenya uses the Kenyan Shilling (KES) for payments.
 The cheapest way to pay in Kenya is by debit card.
 The exchange rate surcharges and transactions costs for debit cards are generally lower than when using a credit card.
 However, it isn’t always possible to pin in Kenya with a Maestro card.
 Preferably bring a credit card as well.
-Always make sure to have sufficient cash money in the local currency, it can be difficult to find an ATM in Kenya at times.
+Always make sure to have sufficient cash money in the local currency, it can be difficult to find an ATM in Kenya in certain locations.